dsplce-co/supabase-plus/README.md

 sbp watch ./rpc --immediate
 ```

-The `--immediate` (or `-I`) flag will execute all existing SQL files in the directory intially on the command start.
+The `--immediate` (or `-I`) flag will execute all existing SQL files in the directory initially on the command start.

 **Example file:**